 The following sites are recommended for truth checking candidates or issues.

-“The purpose of this Web site, and an accompanying column in the Sunday print edition of The Washington Post, is to “truth squad” the statements of political figures regarding issues of great importance, be they national, international or local.
-As a presidential election approaches, we will increasingly focus on statements made in the heat of the presidential contest.
-But we will not be limited to political charges or countercharges.
-We will seek to explain difficult issues, provide missing context and provide analysis and explanation of various “code words” used by politicians, diplomats and others to obscure or shade the truth.”
-Free initially, then by subscription.
+The Washington Post Fact Checker “The purpose is to “truth squad” the statements of political figures regarding issues of great importance, be they national, international or local.
+As a presidential election approaches, the site will increasingly focus on statements made in the heat of the presidential contest; however it is not be limited to political charges or counter charges. site presentation seeks to explain difficult issues, provide missing context and provide analysis and explanation of various “code words” used by politicians, diplomats and others to obscure or shade the truth.”
+Free for 4 weeks, then by subscription.

 AAUW publishes non-partisan issue information and candidate voting record information on AAUW issues.

-Please share our Voter-Issue-Guide for more information about the issues important to AAUW members.
+Please share the Voter-Issue-Guide for more information about the issues important to AAUW members.
+NB: Only 2022 edition is available.
+Unfortunately, most of these issues are unresolved so information is still useful.
 You can also check AAUW’s Congressional Voting Record for the last National Congressional Session.
-NB: 1918-2020 is not yet available.
+NB: Only 1117th record is currently available and it has not been updated.
+An updated version should have the same link.

 AAUW’s Where We Stand Go down the page for individual position papers; or, click on the topics to the right: Economic security, Education and Title IX, and Civil Rights.